-Robust viable culture of 'wild-type' or variant pathogen material is reliant on correct storage of the original samples, re-sampling or early detection and prompt collection of retained material, particularly in high and low prevalence scenarios.
+Robust viable culture of pathogen material is reliant on correct storage of the original samples, re-sampling or early detection and prompt collection of retained material, particularly in and low prevalence scenarios.
 Such material cannot be shared readily, in a timely manner, across borders, their successful culture is not guaranteed and yet their management is a priority for clinical and epidemiological control of the pathogen.
 Future resilience through established and maintained distribution networks to ensure widespread dissemination of relevant material is essential.
-Resultingly, where inactivation procedures are necessary or contrived samples employed, assurance of comparability with 'live' material is essential.
-With frequent horizon scanning, it should be possible to culture and produced variant materials in advance of those variants becoming widespread, although successful culture is not guaranteed.
+Resultingly, where inactivation procedures are necessary or contrived samples employed, assurance of comparability with 'live' material is necessary.
+With frequent horizon scanning, it should be possible to culture and produce variant materials in advance of those variants becoming widespread.

-Sequencing protocols based on Sanger and next-generation sequencing (NGS) (e.g. Illumina and MinION/Nanopore) are increasingly being applied to generate genome sequences rapidly, with the promise that data will inform diagnostic development, epidemiologic investigations, host-virus interactions, viral evolution (mutation with associated transmissibility and/or virulence effect), pathogenesis, and prevention and treatment targets.
-NGS can also be used to evaluate the host microbiome and co-infection with certain pathogens, but its cost to date has limited its use to research purposes rather than clinical management.
+sequencing protocols based on Sanger, nextgeneration sequencing (NGS) (e.g. Illumina) and MinION/ Nanopore, are increasingly being applied to generate genome sequences rapidly, with the promise that data will inform diagnostic development, epidemiologic investigations, host-pathogen interactions. pathogen evolution associated and/or (mutation with transmissibility virulence effect), pathogenesis, and prevention and NGS can also be used to targets. treatment evaluate the host microbiome and co-infection certain pathogens, but its cost to date has limited its use for research purposes rather than management.